wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    Alternately, it's <a target="_blank" href="https://github.com/hashicorp/hello-vault-dotnet/blob/main/quick-start/Program.cs">Program.cs</a> for dotnet (C#).

-   ### APP_ADDRESS
+   ### Static dev APP_ADDRESS

-   In Java, the Host, Port, and Scheme are hard-coded for combination into "http://127.0.0.1:8200".
+   In dev programs, the Host, Port, and Scheme are hard-coded for combination into "http://127.0.0.1:8200".

    But in production code, those are obtained from an environment variable <tt>APP_ADDRESS</tt> with a value such as <tt>vault.mycorp.com</tt>.

    <a name="DevAuthentication"></a>